Salman-id85/The-Sparks-Foundation/README.md

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+# Task 7
+# Stock Market Prediction Using Numerical and Textual Analysis
+Project Overview
+This repository hosts a project dedicated to predicting stock market performance by combining numerical and textual analysis.
+The approach integrates quantitative analysis of historical stock prices with qualitative insights derived from news headlines to enhance prediction accuracy.

+# Features
+Numerical Analysis: Analysis of historical stock prices using various machine learning and statistical techniques.
+Textual Analysis: Sentiment analysis of news headlines to capture market sentiment.
+Hybrid Model: Integration of both numerical and textual features for improved prediction accuracy.
+Workflow
+# Data Collection

+Stock Data: Historical price data is collected from financial APIs such as Yahoo Finance or Alpha Vantage.
+News Data: News headlines related to stock markets are gathered using news APIs or web scraping.
+Data Preprocessing

+Numerical Data: Clean and preprocess historical stock data.
+Generate features like moving averages and volatility measures.
+Textual Data: Process and clean news headlines.
+Perform sentiment analysis to extract sentiment scores and other relevant features.
+Feature Engineering

+Numerical Features: Create features from stock price data, including technical indicators.
+Textual Features: Extract features from news headlines, such as sentiment scores and keyword frequencies.
+Model Development

+Numerical Models: Train machine learning models like linear regression, decision trees, or time series models using numerical data.
+Textual Models: Apply NLP techniques to analyze sentiment and train models to predict stock price movements based on news sentiment.
+Model Integration

+Combine predictions from numerical and textual models using techniques like feature concatenation or ensemble methods.
+Evaluate the hybrid model’s performance to ensure accuracy and robustness.
+Results and Evaluation

+Assess model performance using metrics such as Mean Squared Error (MSE), R-squared, and accuracy.
+Compare the hybrid model’s predictions with actual stock market data to validate effectiveness.
+Setup and Usage
+Installation: Clone the repository and install the necessary dependencies using pip or conda.
+Data Preparation: Run the provided scripts to download and preprocess both stock and news data.
+Training: Execute the training scripts to build and evaluate the numerical and textual models.
+Prediction: Use the trained hybrid model to make predictions and analyze results.
+Contributing
+Contributions are welcome!
+If you have suggestions or improvements, please follow the contributing guidelines outlined in CONTRIBUTING.md. code ("")
 # Task 8

 # Timeline analysis of the Covid-19